Indonesia Work Permit

 - An educational background related to the position you are applying

-- 5 years working experience related to the position
+- 5 years of working experience related to the position

 - Proof of health/life insurance for your whole stay in Indonesia